The Haunting of Gallagher Hotel teaser

-Deputy Hill yanked her arm, leading her through the narrow path the townspeople opened up just to swallow it whole behind them.
-Fists balled, she groaned as the rope around her wrists dug into her skin.
-Her bare feet picked up shards of glass and debris while she shuffled along.
+Deputy Hill yanked her arm, leading her through the narrow path the townspeople created.
+Fists balled, Trudy groaned as the rope around her wrists dug into her skin.
+Her bare feet picked up glass shards and debris from the cobblestone path as she shuffled along.

-She sighed.
-A bath with lavender and absinthe salt sounded good for the swelling.
-She hadn’t recognized how bloated and purple her once beautiful, smooth, fair skin had become until she passed by the picture window in front of the town’s jail as they began her walk of shame.
+Trudy sighed.
+A bath with lavender and Epsom salt sounded good for the swelling.
+She didn’t realize how bloated and purple her once beautiful, fairly smooth skin had become until she passed by the picture window in front of the town’s jail just before they began her walk of shame.
 Her dark hair matted to her forehead, washed by sweat and blood.
 Her plump lips were chapped and bloated with bruises.

 “Adulterer,” yelled a woman.

 “Murderer,” said a pot-bellied man.

 Their accusations sent a sickening jolt through her bones.
 She watched the path underneath her slowing feet, fighting back the tears.